grafana/grafana/contribute/templates/doc-concept-template.md

-DELETE THIS LINE: If `draft = "false"`, then the document is not published.
+DELETE THIS LINE: If `draft = "true"`, then the document is not published.
 If `date` is earlier than the build date, than the document is not displayed in the build site.
 For details about meta data, go to https://gohugo.io/documentation/.
 +++
 draft = "false"
 date = "yyyy-mm-dd"